Building The ‘Be Your Own Boss’ Fund

 Similarly, she has a plot of land that she will need to build her business on, let’s assume building the homestay will cost her ₹ 1 Cr in today’s value, in 2029 this will be ₹ 1.8 Cr for which she needs to start saving ₹ 80k per month in a combination of mutual funds to get to that dream coming true for her.

 Effectively, she needs to save ₹ 1 L a month for the next 10 years.
 This may sound daunting, but she is already in a salary bracket of ₹ 1 L per month and has been saving in a PPF account for the past four years, the total amount she needs to save per month reduces a little.

 She lives with her parents so this means no expenses on rent or food.
 She believes in her dream and for her, making the sacrifice of impulsive shopping or bar-hopping is not too much for her.
 Whenever we discuss the issue, she gets a faraway look in her eyes and she smiles, saying, “Apna time aayega (my time will come).”

 Going towards her goal in a step-by-step manner, my friend will be able to get to her target without having to take a loan.
 With smart investment planning, my friend will be able to move from being an employee to being an employer offering an opportunity for sustainable growth to the people of the village where she plans to open her homestay.

 Want to start your own business?
-Start a goal on the Basis app to fund your dream to be your own boss.
+Plan a goal on the Basis app to fund your dream to be your own boss.